-Measure from the exhaust screen (top of catcher) to the top of the Grass-Pak[®] switch actuator vane, as shown.
-The proper measurement should be between 4 and 4-1/2 inches (10.16 and 11.43 cm).
+Measure from the exhaust screen (top of catcher) to the top of the Grass-Pak[®] switch actuator vane, refer to Adjusting the Grass-Pak[®] Switch illustration.
+The proper measurement should be between 4 and 4-1/2 in.
+(10.16 and 11.43 cm).

-Adjusting the Grass-Pak[®] Switch (Side view of Catcher Box)
+Adjusting the Grass-Pak® Switch (Side View of Catcher Box)

-If adjustment is required, hold the Grass-Pak[®] switch mount bracket firmly, grasp the switch and bracket and bend it down.
+If adjustment is required, hold the Grass-Pak® switch mount bracket firmly, grasp the switch and bracket and bend it down.
 Adjustments should be done in very small increments checking the measurement each time until the recommended measurement is achieved.
 This measurement is applicable to all catcher box sizes.